 3- Date of Photographs and Submissions:

-– Photographs must be submitted until the Earth Day, April 22, 2015.
+– Photographs must be submitted until the end of April.
 Winners will be announced in late May.

 4- Style and subject of the photos: